Gavriil1/CI_PP4_TD/README.md

 ### Heroku Deployment

-Before deploying to Heroku, environment variables must be defined in the django project so that local development functions correctly.
-Once these environment variables are set up in the workspace, the project can be deployed and the environment variables can be copied into heroku as config vars (to ensure the deployed app works correctly with 3rd party dependecies.)
+Before deploying to Heroku, environment variables must be defined in the Django project so that local development functions correctly.
+Once these environment variables are set up in the workspace, the project can be deployed, and the environment variables can be copied into Heroku as config vars (to ensure the deployed app works correctly with 3rd party dependencies).

 1. Create a file called env.py in the root directory of your workspace and ensure that the file is included in .gitignore.
-These variables should NOT be committed and pushed to GitHub.
+These variables should NOT be committed or pushed to GitHub.
 2. import os to the file.
 3. os.environ['DATABASE_URL'] = URL copied from ElephantSQL
 4. os.environ['SECRET_KEY'] = A randomly generated key of your choosing.
 This keeps django from serving data to/from an unauthorised source.